 THE ROLE OF THE CHEF AND SUSTAINABLE AGRICULTURE

-Chef Barber will give you the dirt on…dirt, explaining how and why soil is the key ingredient in growing better fruits, vegetables and grains.
-You’ll see how good soil, much like proper mise en place in the kitchen, is a prerequisite for excellent products.
-Stone Barns Center’s Vegetable Farm Manager Jack Algiere will reveal innovative techniques for year-round farming in the Northeast.
-He’ll lead you to the vegetable fields to study crop rotation, cover crops and pest management.
-Once you have gained insight into the vegetables you pick, you will return to the kitchen to identify flavor cues and prepare your harvest in five different ways.
-Day two will also cover the benefits (and trials) of restaurant kitchen gardens.
-You’ll learn directly from chefs and farmers how a well-run garden, in addition to a restaurant’s menu, can improve operations and profit.
+As you begin your time with Stone Barns Center for Food and Agriculture and Blue Hill at Stone Barns, farmers and chefs will introduce you to the dirt on…dirt, explaining how and why soil is a key ingredient in growing better fruits, vegetables and grains.
+You’ll see how good soil, much like proper mise en place in the kitchen, is a prerequisite for excellent crops.
+They will reveal innovative techniques for year-round farming in the Northeast, and lead you to the greenhouse and vegetable fields to study crop rotation, cover crops and pest management.
+Once you have gained insight into the vegetables that you have harvested, you will head to the kitchen to cook without a safety net– preparing a single ingredient five different ways.

-Get a close-up view of the many benefits of humane, ecological animal husbandry from Craig Haney, Stone Barns Center’s Livestock Farm Manager.
-You’ll explore the Stone Barns pastures, where pigs feed on invasive plant species, sheep rotate to keep grasses healthy and chickens have free range.
-As you learn what can affect flavor and nutrition in the pasture, Blue Hill chefs will help you meet the challenges of preparing grass-fed meats and using whole animals responsibly.
-You’ll learn the anatomy of pigs, sheep and cows and their corresponding primal cuts from master butchers.
+Students will gain a close-up view of the many benefits of humane, ecological animal husbandry from the livestock team.
+You’ll explore the Stone Barns pastures and woodlands to see cattle, sheep, goats, ducks, and laying hens that rotate across pastures to restore soil and plant health and foster species biodiversity, and the waste-fed pigs that service the forest understory.
+As you learn how environmental and ecological health affect flavor and nutrition in meat animals, Blue Hill chefs will help you meet the challenges of preparing grass-fed meats and using whole animals responsibly.
 This session concludes with a special demo and hands-on exercise introducing you to the art of whole-animal butchery—a unique chance to build upon the skills you learned in ICC’s kitchens.

-During your second pastured livestock lesson, you’ll visit Stone Barns Center’s chicken processing facility where you’ll witness humane slaughter and have the option of taking part in the operation.
-In the kitchen, you’ll continue exploring whole-animal cooking and gain expertise in using offal and preparing sausage and charcuterie.
-You’ll also meet farmers’ market representatives, food distributors and chefs and take part in a discussion of how to best link restaurant kitchens to ecologically sound farms.
+Throughout your four days on the farm, you’ll meet chefs, and take part in a discussion on how to best link restaurant kitchens to ecologically sound farms.
 This is a chance to see firsthand how chefs who want to stand out can build networks of exceptional suppliers to find exceptional products.

-It’s time to envision how you’d create a menu based on locally grown, ecologically sound ingredients.
-In this final session, Blue Hill chefs coach you on the best way to source responsibly while keeping an eye on the bottom line.
-Working in teams, you’ll create a dish featuring ingredients gathered during the morning’s harvest to present to a team of Blue Hill chefs and Stone Barns Center farmers.
-The ingredients you choose and flavors you develop will be a testament to how much you’ve learned during your training.
-This is a singular opportunity to use outstanding ingredients to an expert panel.
-They’ll not only taste your dish, they’ll also ask you some tough questions: What were the philosophical, agricultural and culinary choices you made as you assembled the menu?
+Envision how you’d create a menu based on locally grown, ecologically sound ingredients.
+Blue Hill chefs coach you on the best way to source responsibly while keeping an eye on the bottom line and reducing food waste.
+Working in teams, you’ll create a dish featuring ingredients studied throughout your time on the farm, and gathered during the morning’s harvest to present to a team of Blue Hill chefs and Stone Barns Center farmers.
+The dishes and flavors you develop will be a testament to how much you’ve learned during your training.
+The panel will not only taste your dish, they’ll also ask you some tough questions: What were the philosophical, agricultural and culinary choices you made as you assembled the menu?
 Everything you learned over the past six months will help you reach a depth of understanding and a level of excellence to prepare you for many more achievements throughout your career.